 The Research Unit for Multilingualism and Cross-Cultural Communication (RUMACCC) conducts regular workshops for families raising their children bi- or trilingually and for interested professionals.
 We have been able to offer these workshops free of charge due to the support of Community Languages Australia, the Ethnic Schools Association of Victoria and the Victorian Department of Education and Training.

-The next seminar will take place on Sunday, 25 November 2018, further details will be published here as they become available.
+The next seminar will take place in late 2019, further details will be published here as they become available.

 The workshops include presentations from Dr Susanne Döpke and Professor John Hajek as well as other presenters, most of whom have successfully raised their own children to be bilingual.